milleratotago/PlotTbl/Doc.md

 Name-value pairs for marker type control
 ----------------------------------------

-Name-value pair: *MarkerTypeCodeVar — variable name*
+Name-value pair: *MarkerTypeCodeVar — variable name* (or equivalently)\
+Name-value pair: *MarkerType — variable name*

 This name-value pair indicates that a different marker type should be used for each different value of the indicated variable.
 The variable